Kevin2599/geophysical_notes/README.md

 # seismic stuff

 How to load and display SEG-Y files, plus some simple ways to play with the data, e.g. extracting amplitude informations, adding noise & filtering.
-Also, a notebook entirely dedicated to wedge modeling.
+Also, a notebook entirely dedicated to wedge modeling and how to reproduce a couple of figures from scientific publications.

 * [Seismic data in Python](http://nbviewer.ipython.org/github/aadm/geophysical_notes/blob/master/seismic_data_in_python.ipynb)
 * [Amplitude extraction](http://nbviewer.ipython.org/github/aadm/geophysical_notes/blob/master/seismic_amplitude_extraction.ipynb)